toddjonker/fusion-java-old/README.md

 It is now an independent Apache-licensed project led by current and former Amazonians.

 > [!IMPORTANT]
-> This repository is under active development, preparing for public consumption.
+> This repository is under active development, preparing for a 1.0 open source release.
 The language
 > itself is largely stable, but expect significant changes to Java APIs and packaging as we
 > renovate everything for public development and use.

 # Support

-This product is not supported by Amazon or AWS, but by a small group of volunteers.
+This product is not owned or supported by Amazon or AWS, but by a small group of volunteers.
 At this time we cannot promise any particular SLA for responding to issues.

 Please submit bug reports and feature requests via [GitHub issues][issues].